Saralisa Volm

-Saralisa Volm (born June 24, 1985 in Hechingen, West Germany) is a German actress, famous, among other things for her starring role in Finale, a film by Klaus Lemke.
+Saralisa Volm (born 24 June 1985 in Hechingen, West Germany) is a German actress, famous, among other things for her starring role in Finale, a film by Klaus Lemke.
 Volm grew up in Freising, where she also went to high school.
 Part of her schooling was at the Gabriel-von-Seidl-Gymnasium Bad Tölz.

+In 2011 Volm was also featured fully nude in graphic unsimulated sex scenes in the crowd funded German film Hotel Desire.